MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Add-Microsoft-Online-Service-Partner-Agreement-Partner-of-Record-Information.md

 ---
 # Add Microsoft Online Service Partner Agreement Partner-of-Record Information
 ##  <a name="BKMK_3rdLevelDomanNames"></a>
- If you are a Microsoft Online Service Partner Agreement (MOSPA) partner for Office 365, to ensure that you are correctly compensated when a subscription request is originated from [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] via the Office 365 Integration Module, you need to create a registry key that contains your partner-of-record identification (POR ID).
+ If you are a Microsoft Online Service Partner Agreement (MOSPA) partner for Office 365, to ensure that you are correctly compensated when a subscription request is originated from --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials via the Office 365 Integration Module, you need to create a registry key that contains your partner-of-record identification (POR ID).
 The following information is read and passed to the service provider through the Office 365 sign-up URLs.

 -   HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Server\MSO